⚠️ We are currently updating our 2021/22 tax guidance across the website

 In the meantime, you can get an indication by considering their pay from working.

-If you have two or more employments at the same time – for example, you have two part-time jobs – then you must consider the earnings from each of them separately against the above thresholds.
+If you have two or more employments at the same time – for example, you have two part-time jobs with employers that are not connected – then you must consider the earnings from each of them separately against the above thresholds.
 For example, if you earn £100 a week from each of two employments, then you will not pay NIC on either employment and the earnings will not count towards entitlement towards state benefits, even though you earn more than £120 a week in total across both employments.

 For the self-employed, provided that they pay Class 2 NIC for the whole year, that will give the parents (or carers) a qualifying year towards their state pension.